learreDHDK/ccode/README.md

 				<td> Yes for dataset and links but not stated  for the API https://science.nasa.gov/earth-science/earth-science-data/data-information-policy/data-rights-related-issues</td>
 				<td>No, just for links</td>
 				<td>Yes for the dataset and API</td>
-				<td>"No, just for links
+				<td>No, just for links
-NOAA.gov does not control or guarantee the accuracy, relevance, timeliness or completeness of information contained in a linked site."</td>
+NOAA.gov does not control or guarantee the accuracy, relevance, timeliness or completeness of information contained in a linked site.</td>
 				<td>Not stated in EPA
 NOAA just for links</td>
 				<td>Yes API, yes data</td>